 You must pay a tax to operate any business within city limits.
 A business tax receipt is proof of payment and it is required before a business opens.
 Our website has a few tips to help you get a business tax receipt

 All Business Tax Receipts expire September 30.
-Invoices will be emailed August 3 (if you opted out of email you will receive an invoice in the mail during the week of August 3.)
+Invoices will be emailed by July 1 (if you opted out of email you will receive an invoice in the mail during the week of July 1.)
 See our Permit Payment Guide

 for payment instructions.

 Payment is due no later than October 1.
 Each business is given an option of paying later with a delinquency penalty.

 Changes or transfers for a new business owner, location, and/or name will require the following items:

 - Completed business tax application